 We can help you to plan and make informed decisions by providing information and guidance on the issues that surround becoming an adult, such as accessing social care funding and the court of protection.

-Whatever your chosen pathway, your journey will be personalised and regularly reviewed to provide the right level of support to help you achieve your goals.
-The journey can be started at any point and following review, steps can be repeated or skipped as required.
+Whatever pathway you follow within ECL, your journey will be personalised and regularly reviewed to provide the right level of support to help you achieve your goals.

 Early engagement is key to a smooth transition, so we will plan together with you, your family, school, and clinical team, to ensure everything is in place for you when you join us.